JCoreMS/HostPoolDeployment/README.md

 # AVD Host Pool Deployment

-## **NOTE: Beginning May 2023 to Aug 15, 2023 4pm EST this solution broke the ability to add Session Hosts via the AVD Portal!**
-Please see this [article and instructions](./fixhostpool.md) to see details and resolve the issue.

 This solution was designed to provide a quick start for using Infrastructure as Code for AVD.
 It's a simple solution that combines a Custom UI Definition and ARM template to deploy a Host Pool, Add Session Hosts, and executes a Post Deployment Script.

 Additionally the solution was written in BICEP to provide an ease of use and mechanism for customizations.
 To get started you will need the following: